Black Bounces with multiple throats and anti-throats: New black-bounce spacetimes

-As the Simpson--Visser model, $f(r)$, $f(r)'$ and $f(r)''$, to the model \eqref{fnewBBS}, are finite everywhere, in other words, these functions satisfy the condition of regularity.
-The function $\sigma$ is non-zero everywhere, so also satisfies the condition of regularity.
+As the Simpson--Visser model, $f(r)$, $f(r)'$, and $f(r)''$, to the model \eqref{fnewBBS}, are finite everywhere, in other words, these functions satisfy the condition of regularity.
+The function $\Sigma$ is non-zero everywhere, so also satisfies the condition of regularity.
 The problem arises due to the fact that $\Sigma'(r)$ and $\Sigma''(r)$ are singular at $r=0$.
 So that, we are not able to guarantee the regularity of the spacetime and we need to analyze $K$.
-For the Kretschmann scalar we find
+At $r=0$ the term that dominates is